serverless-components/graphql/README.md

 }
 ```

-While the `resolvers.js` file is where you define your schema resolvers.
+The `resolvers.js` file is where you define your schema resolvers.
 It looks something like this:

 ```js